-The Asian Pacific American Student Affairs (APASA) along with the Office of Multicultural Engagement (OME) stands in solidarity with Asian and Asian American communities including UA students, staff, and faculty against any form of racism and discrimination related to COVID-19.
+APASA and Office of Diversity & Inclusion stands in solidarity with Asian and Asian American communities including UA students, staff, and faculty against any form of racism and discrimination related to COVID-19.
 If you or know someone who witnessed anti-Asian and Pacific Islander harassment and Hate during COVID-19, please go to this link: https://diversity.arizona.edu/apida-harassment.

 APASA organizes an array of programs to help students succeed at The University of Arizona.
 We believe that no two students are alike and that each individual who comes to APASA has unique needs that change over time.
 By providing programs that address a variety of topics, we hope to support both the academic success as well as the personal and professional development of our students.